 LW: So looking at these pictures of your family and where you grew up, what does it feel like for you now, going back?
 We’ve talked about how it’s deteriorated, but how does that feel for you looking at these pictures and then looking at pictures of the house today?

 SS: Just very disappointed and sad, that this has happened to the city.
 They’re working on the gardens, and they’ve got a lot of green space.
 I’ve looked at some of the videos and that that are out there.
 But what are you going to do if you have one house, by itself, with maybe one or two acres or empty land around it?
 And then another house with that amount of land.
 Do you take and consolidate the people in those houses in one area?
-They don’t wanna leave their homes.
+They don’t want to leave their homes.
 So how are you going to go ahead and fill the void between the places where people are?
-I don’t know who’s gotta figure that out.
+I don’t know who’s going to figure that out.
 That’s a really drastic thing to do.

 NL: The ultimate question of the city for probably, like, 30 years now, at least.